sgohlke/deno-web/README.md

 })
 ```

-## Version 6 changes
+## Version 7 changes

-Code is rearranged into different folders and split into small parts.
-Mod.ts is removed and importing will be done directly to avoid importing the whole module is imported when only a few helper functions are used.
+Webserver has been removed, was not used.

 [1]: https://deno.land/api?s=Deno.serve
 [2]: https://deno.land/std/http/server.ts?s=serve